Colorado River boat crash leaves 4 missing, officials say

 Two boats crashed and sank in the river on Saturday night between two popular marinas and near Moabi Regional Park, on a popular stretch of the river that marks the border between California and Arizona, the Mohave County Sheriff's Office said.

-Investigators said earlier Sunday that two people were missing before the sheriff's office revised the number to four.
+Investigators said earlier Sunday that two people were missing before the sheriff's office revised the number to four — one man and three women.

 Sixteen people were on board the two boats, investigators said.
-As boaters rescued people from the water, one person was found to be in critical condition and was flown to a hospital in Las Vegas, while nine others were transported to local hospitals via ambulance.
+As boaters rescued people from the water, nine people were found to be injured, two of whom were in critical condition.

 No boaters were wearing life jackets at the time of the crash, according to the sheriff's office.
 Some passengers reportedly were thrown into the water by the force of the collision, or jumped, and were swept several miles down the river.